 Omni-channel CX can be defined as customer experiences that are consumable across all relevant touch points to your consumer—both digital and non-digital.
 I stress "relevant" because the trick here is not to throw every ingredient in the cupboard into the soup, but to create a seamless experience across the touchpoints that matter to your customer.

 To be effective, an omni-channel CX should be a re-imaging of the customer journey based on insight.
 Insight, of course, comes from an understanding of your customer.
-In a recent post, Traction Senior Strategist, Lauren, McGehee, gave a number of examples of retailers creating experiences for customers based on the insight that people today expect and demand convenience.
+In a recent post, Traction Senior Strategist, Lauren, McGehee, gave a number of examples of based on the insight that people today expect and demand convenience.

 It can also be a tool to solve business problems.
 We recently hepled a client who is well-known as a highly successful retailer overcome a problem for a product launch.
 Their business problem was that they had too many SKUs of a new, highly demanded product to keep it in inventory across their retail stores.
 We helped them build a fun, intuitive experience that spanned the web, email, text messages, mobile, e-commerce and retail environments to turn a challenge into a benefit.
 The result was that the potential problem was transformed into an enhanced brand experience.

 Ironically, turning problems into opportunities has been an effective ad strategy since Bill Bernbach looked at a VW bug in a big car world, and said, "Think small."
 Today brand-building is just as important, if not more, than ever before—but brands can't fake it with advertising.
 Today, they need to provide better experiences and those experiences need to adapt to the fluid lifestyle of digital customers.